-Next up was the notorious Siren Prince/Lord.
-It was a Daemon Prince or Chaos Lord with a jump pack/wings/bike (anything to make him faster) who had the "minor" psychic power "Siren".
-That power made the enemy unable to attack him with shooting for one turn.
-The Prince/Lord would then proceed to zoom forward and summon a horde of Daemons/Chaos Terminators right in the middle of the enemy army.
+Next up was the notorious Siren Prince/Lord, a Daemon Prince or Chaos Lord with a jump pack/wings/bike (anything to make him faster) and the "minor" psychic power "Siren," which makes the enemy unable to attack him with shooting for one turn.
+The Prince/Lord would then proceed to zoom forward and summon a horde of Daemons/Chaos Terminators right in the middle of the enemy army without disruption.
 The only catches were that the power was one of six results you could roll up when you paid the points for a minor psychic power (though the risk could be reduced by paying for several rolls on the table) and that it could be countered by some enemy characters (but not all armies had characters who could do this).

-Obliterators and Daemon Princes were in general extremely broken, the first one so much so that they had to release an errated version of the Chaos Codex specifically to nerf the Obliterator (reducing his base strength and toughness so that he could be insta-gibbed by a krak missile, and so that his power fist got less of a bonus).
-Even then, the Obliterator still got a stat nerf in the new codex, having completely lost it's strength and toughness bonus and half his weapons, while remaining at the same cost.
-Daemon Princes, likewise, lost nearly all of their options, with many more being severely restricted (especially since they are no longer allowed to carry daemon weapons).
+Obliterators and Daemon Princes were in general extremely broken, the first one so much so that they had to release an errated version of the Chaos Codex specifically to nerf the Obliterator so that they could be insta-gibbed by a krak missile, which was followed by another round of nerfs in the next codex to further reduce their stats and weapon options.
+Daemon Princes likewise lost nearly all of their options, with many more being severely restricted (especially since they are no longer allowed to carry daemon weapons).

-The Third Edition Eldar Codex: Craftworlds was not quite as bad, but it was up there.
+The Third Edition Craftworld Eldar supplement was not quite as bad, but it was up there.

 The Biel-Tan list allowed you to take any infantry Aspect Warriors as Troops choices.
 Not scared yet?
-When thirty Dark Reapers are ramming their sixty Strength 5 AP 3 missiles with 48" range and a two in three chance of hitting down your troops' throats, you will be.
+When thirty Dark Reapers are firing sixty Strength 5 AP 3 missiles with 48" range, with a 2/3 accuracy rate, you will be.

 Quite probably the single most overpowered army of 3rd Edition however was the Blood Angels.
 For starters, they got every benefit standard Space Marines got with none of the downsides, and often for fewer points.
 However, the real craziness involved the Death Company, who were totally insane superpowered combat beasts... which were also free, instead coming with other rather insignificant restrictions.
-The real bullshit however came from the fact that Blood Angels had Rhinos which were of the Fast type, making them significantly faster than normal Rhinos and gave them the ability to Turboboost.
-This meant that they could move 36", or 3/4s the length of the board from deployment edge to deployment edge, in a single movement phase.
+The real bullshit however came from the fact that Blood Angels had Rhinos with Over-Charged Engines, making them significantly faster than normal Rhinos.
 As third edition had no limitations regarding the ability to assault out of vehicles... suffice it to say that the Blood Angels codex was feared and hated for a while.